Last updated on November 6th, 2024 at 03:13 pm

 The following information has been included to help you decide if you need a home warranty plan and if you do, what type of plan you need.
 In addition, you need to select a good provider with a record of not ripping off their clients.

-I have included in this article lots of details about the entire home warranty concept, from the 10 reasons why you may want to consider purchasing a home warranty to how to go through the process of buying one that works for you.
-Check our table of contents.
-Remember, even a new house may have items that fail.
-You may not think you need specific appliances covered because they are new but they do get old.
+I have included in this article lots of details about the entire home warranty concept, from the 12 reasons why you may want to consider purchasing a home warranty to how to go through the process of buying one that works for you. Â Check our table of contents. Â Remember, even a new house may have items that fail. Â You may not think you need specific appliances covered because they are new but they do get old. Â

-If you are buying a home buyer, it’s a good idea to ask your real estate agent to consider adding an extended warranty to your contract.
-Most home builders offer a home warranty plan.
-It is not unusual for a buyer of older homes to ask for the seller to include a service contract as part of the deal.
-Be sure it covers the major appliances.
+If you are a home buyer, it’s a good idea to ask your real estate agent to consider adding an extended warranty to your contract. Â Most home builders offer a home warranty plan. Â It is not unusual for a buyer of older homes to ask for the seller to include a service contract as part of the deal. Â If one is included be sure it covers all of the major appliances including AC.

 Should You Buy a Home Warranty?

-10 Reasons to Buy a Home Warranty
+12 Reasons to Buy a Home Warranty

-- Protection for older systems and appliances.
+- Protection for older systems and appliances, reducing repair costs.

-10 Reasons Not to Buy a Home Warranty
+12 Reasons Not to Buy a Home Warranty

-- Limited coverage with exclusions and conditions.
+- Limited coverage, often with exclusions for certain appliances and systems.

 - Not cost-effective for newer homes with reliable appliances.

-- Pre-existing condition exclusions can limit coverage.
+- Pre-existing condition exclusions may disqualify certain repairs.

 Final Thoughts